erasmus-without-paper/ewp-specs-api-iias/endpoints/index.md

 in which `partner_hei_id` is one of the partners.
 This value of this parameter MUST NOT equal the value passed in `hei_id`.

-Note, that if both `hei_id` and `partner_hei_id` are given, then the client is specifying two partners of the IIA, but IIAs MAY have more than two partners.
-It's currently not allowed for the client to filter IIAs by more than two partners.

 ### `receiving_academic_year_id` (optional, repeatable)